 Ghost Dance shirt

-This shirt is a replica of an original Ghost Dance shirt given back to the Lakota people of South Dakota by Glasgow City Council in August 1999.
-It was formally presented to Glasgow at a public hearing in November 1998 attended by the Lakota descendents of survivors of the massacre at Wounded Knee in December 1890.
+The shirt is a replica of an original Ghost Dance Shirt given back to the Lakota people of South Dakota by Glasgow City Council in August 1999.
+It was formally presented to Glasgow at a public hearing in November 1998 attended by the Lakota descendants of survivors of the massacre at Wounded Knee in December 1890.